grirgz/param/README.md

 MIDIMap([16], ~p);
 ```

-The benefit is you have the same API for controlling Ndef, Pdef, Synth, Bus, ... and you can easily control arrays and enveloppes in the same way.
+The benefit is you have the same API for controlling Ndef, Pdef, Synth, Bus, ... and you can easily control arrays and envelopes in the same way.
 Setting .action and updating of GUI, and freeing resources like MIDIFunc and buses are done for you in the background.

 Using this library, you can quickly write custom GUI, but more importantly, you can build complex GUI which are completely independent of the sounds objects you control, just pass to your GUI a list a Param you want to control.
 Mapping any of theses parameters with MIDI is easy too.